-- the type of notification, either Problem or Recovery - the date and time when the problem occurred - · the name of the host on which the problem occurred - the status of the host (see Understanding the Status of Services for more information) - the name of the service that is experiencing the problem - the current state of the service - any output from the monitor up.time can send alert to a phone, pager, or one or more email addresses.
+- · the type of notification, either Problem or Recovery - the date and time when the problem occurred - · the name of the host on which the problem occurred - the status of the host (see Understanding the Status of Services for more information) - the name of the service that is experiencing the problem - · the current state of the service - any output from the monitor

-Whenever the status of an Element changes (for example, from Critical to Warning), up.time sends an alert.
+Whenever the status of an Element changes (for example, from Critical to Warning), Uptime Infrastructure Monitor sends an alert.

 You can also configure alert escalations that occur if a warning is sent and is not acted upon.
-For example, if an alert is sent to a system administrator, and the administrator does not attend to the problem within a specified amount of time, then the alert will be sent to the administrator's manager.
+For example, if an alert is sent to a system administrator, and the administrator does not attend to the problem within a specified amount of time, then the alert is sent to the administrator's manager.